smcclab/smc-course/01-policies.md

 _deliverables/index.md %}).

 ### Final marks and grades {#final-marks-and-grades}
+## Feedback

+You will receive marks & feedback for all assessment items within two weeks of the submission deadline.

 To pass the course, you must score **at least 50** for your final mark.
 Your final mark will be the total of your marks on the individual assessment items